-Carrie Hintz is the associate director of the Stuart A. Rose Manuscript, Archives, and Rare Book Library at Emory University Libraries where she provides vision and leadership for all aspects of library operations, including archival processing, digital collection management, and research and engagement activities.
+Carrie Hintz is the director of associate Stuart A. Rose Manuscript, Archives. and Rare Book Library at Emory University Libraries where she provides vision and leadership for all aspects of library operations, archival including processing, digital collection management, and research and engagement activities.
 She has led special collections technical services programs at Emory University's Rose Library and Columbia University's Rare Book & Manuscript Library.
 (ORCID iD: https://orcid.org/0000-0002-3040-2145)